Condor Legion: Other campaigns

-Republican forces launched the last major offensive of the war, the Battle of the Ebro, on 24–25 July.
+Republican forces launched their last major offensive of the war, the Battle of the Ebro (24–25 July).
 Condor Legion reconnaissance units had noticed a troop build-up and warned Nationalist forces, but their warning went unheeded.
-Although the Republicans gained ground, they failed to gain control of Gandesa; 422 sorties by the legion (with around 70 aircraft operational) had a considerable effect.
+Although the Republicans gained ground, they failed to gain control of Gandesa; 422 sorties by the Legion (with around 70 aircraft operational) had a considerable effect.
 The rest of the battle saw a series of artillery attacks or air strikes, followed by a Nationalist ground advance.

-Tensions in Czechoslovakia and a pilot shortage in Germany led to the return of 250 pilots from the legion, about half of whom were bomber crews.
+Tensions in Czechoslovakia and a pilot shortage in Germany led to the return of 250 aircrew from the Legion, about half of whom were bomber crew.
 Although trained Spaniards made up some of the shortfall, Volkmann complained to central command in Berlin and was recalled in September.
-During the 113-day battle, 10 legion aircraft were lost (some by accident) and 14 were badly damaged.
-The legion claimed about 100 Republican aircraft, one-third of those lost; five aircrew were killed, and six captured.
+During the 113-day battle, 10 Legion aircraft were lost (some by accident) and 14 were badly damaged.
+The Legion claimed about 100 Republican aircraft, one-third of those lost; five aircrew were killed, and six captured.
 Aid from Germany temporarily halted in mid-September.
 Germany and Nationalist Spain settled the issue of German interests in Spanish mines.

 The Legion took a short break from active duty to receive new aircraft (including Bf 109Es, He 111Es and Js, and Hs 126As), which brought its strength to 96 aircraft — about one-fifth of the Nationalist force.
-Richthofen returned to Spain in overall command, with Hans Seidemann his chief of staff.
+Richthofen returned to Spain in overall command, with Hans Seidemann as chief of staff.
 That reinforcement may have been the most important intervention by a foreign side in the war, enabling a counterattack after the Battle of the Ebro.
-The legion primarily took part in operations against the remaining Republican air force in January and February 1939, with considerable success.
-After participating in parades in Barcelona and elsewhere and minor duties over Madrid, it was dissolved.
-The men returned on 26 May, the best aircraft were returned to Germany, and the rest of the equipment was bought by the new Spanish regime.
+The Legion primarily took part in operations against the remaining Republican air force in January and February 1939, with considerable success.

+The war ended in 1 April 1939.
+The Legion participated in victory parades in Barcelona and elsewhere, performed minor duties over Madrid, and then was disbanded.
+On 26 May, the men departed for Germany.
+The best aircraft were also returned to Germany, and the rest of the equipment was bought by the new Spanish regime.

 The Condor Legion claimed to have destroyed 320 Republican planes with aircraft (shot down or bombed on the ground) and to have shot down another 52 with anti-aircraft guns.
 It claimed to have destroyed 60 ships, including Spanish Republican Navy vessels.
-The legion lost 72 aircraft from hostile action, and another 160 from accidents.
+The Legion lost 72 aircraft from hostile action, and another 160 from accidents.